-The Company reported interest expense of \$5.6 million for the year ended March 28, 2015, primarily as a result of the new \$250 million revolving credit facility described in Note 9.
-No interest expense was recorded for fiscal years 2014 or 2013.
+The Company reported interest expense of \$3.3 million and \$5.6 million for fiscal years 2016 and 2015, respectively, primarily as a result of the \$250 million revolving credit facility described in Note 8.
+Additional costs were incurred in fiscal year 2015 in relation to an interim revolving facility.
+No interest expense was recorded for fiscal year 2014.